phalkone/notes/README.md

 # Notes

-A notes application supporting encryption.
+A simple notes app built as a learning project.